TL;DR

 Verdict: Logseq wins for users who value open-source principles and code transparency.

 Obsidian requires the Spaced Repetition community plugin for flashcard functionality.
-While functional, it's not as seamlessly integrated as Logseq's native implementation.
+While functional, it's not as smoothly integrated as Logseq's native implementation.
 Some users export to Anki via plugins instead.

 Verdict: Logseq's built-in flashcards are a standout feature for students and lifelong learners.